29. September 2022

 7 Reasons for Eating Less Meat

-If you've been to one of our trainings or seminars, you may have noticed that food at IBG events is mostly vegan.
+If you've been to our trainings or seminars, you may have noticed that food at IBG events is mostly vegan.
 You wonder why?
 Here are 7 reasons why we want to consume less meat:

 1. Deforestation of the rainforest